Alcalá de Henares: The storks

 Alcalá is well known for its population of white storks.
 Their large nests can be observed atop many of the churches and historic buildings in the city, and are themselves a significant tourist attraction.
 Situated in the lowlands of the Henares river, the city is an attractive home for the migratory storks due to the wide availability of food and nesting material in the area.

 For over twenty years, Alcalá's storks have been counted and studied, and the active protection and maintenance of their nests is by official policy.
 Although once in danger of disappearing, with only eleven pairs counted between 1986 and 1987, the population has grown to around 90 resident pairs today, many of which have shortened the distance and duration of their typical migrations to remain in the city nearly all year.

 Immigration

 Some 18% of the population are of foreign origin, according to the official data, a large part of the newcomers (30%) are immigrants from Eastern Europe.
 Many Chinese businesses have also been established in the city.

-Alcalá has the largest community (18%) of Romanian immigrants in Spain, with over 35,000 people.
-In 2007, for the first time, the immigrants from Romania created a political party for the elections to come.
+As of 2014, one in every ten inhabitants of Alcalá de Henares were immigrants from Romania, with a total number of 21,892 or 10.6% of the city's population.
+This gave the city one of the largest Romanian communities in Spain.
+Most of the immigrants came from Transylvania, especially from Alba Iulia, a city twinned with Alcalá de Henares.
+From that year onwards, the number began to decline constantly until reaching 12,362 in 2025, a 43.7% decrease.
+The decrease occurred amid changes in economic conditions and the quality of life in both Romania and Spain, with many Romanians returning to Romania.
+This reflected the situation experienced by Polish immigrants in the city, which went from a peak of under 4,000 to barely around 1,000 as of 2025.
+In 2006, for the first time in Spain, Romanian immigrants in the city created a political party of their own, the Romanian Independent Party (Partido Independiente Rumano, PIR), for the upcoming 2007 Spanish local elections.